oemof/oemof-thermal/README.rst

     pip install oemof.thermal

 in your virtualenv.
-In your code, you can import modules like this, e.g.
+In your code, you can import modules like e.g.:

 .. code:: python